Community-centered design

 • Collect only the bare minimum needed to accomplish your research.
 In practice, most PII, such as names or faces, are not needed and should not be collected.
 Other PII, such as participants’ voices, may be recorded for internal use only.

 • Anonymize and aggregate information collected from participants before it’s stored.
 For example, give each participant a code number (e.g., P01, P02) before saving and storing their data.
-Refer only to those code numbers, even in your notes, unless you have explicit consent to collect and store PII otherwise.
-Even if you do have such consent, take all steps necessary to safeguard the privacy of data stored.
+Refer only to those code numbers, even in your notes, unless you have explicit consent to otherwise collect and store PII.
+Even if you do have such consent, take all steps necessary to safeguard the stored data.

 • Limit access to anonymized data to those conducting the research.

-• Delete data containing PII when it’s no longer needed.
+• Delete data containing PII once it’s no longer needed.

-• Consult with your Privacy team before engaging in research to ensure compliance with your organizational and federal standards.
+• Consult with your privacy team before conducting research to ensure compliance with federal standards, including those of your organization.

 Recognize and respond to trauma in participants

-Trauma is an event, a series of events, or a set of circumstances experienced by an individual or group as emotionally or physically harmful, and that has lasting effects on their sense of well-being.
+Trauma is an event, a series of events, or a set of circumstances experienced by an individual or group as emotionally or physically harmful, which can have lasting effects on their sense of well-being.
 Research sessions may touch on difficult or sensitive topics.
-Familiarize yourself with the 4 R’s framework and apply it if needed to avoid re-traumatizing a person.
+Familiarize yourself with the Four Rs framework to avoid re-traumatizing a person.

 ACTIVITY